 EnrolmentFebruary 10th 1983

-Chief Justice Ramana has practiced in the Andhra Pradesh High Court, Andhra Pradesh and Central Administrative Tribunals and the Supreme Court, specialising in constitutional, criminal, service and inter-state river laws.
+Chief Justice Ramana has practised in the Andhra Pradesh High Court, Andhra Pradesh and Central Administrative Tribunals and the Supreme Court, specialising in constitutional, criminal, service and inter-state river laws.
 He served as Additional Standing Counsel for the Central Government and Standing Counsel for Railways in the Central Administrative Tribunal at Hyderabad.
-He also served as Additional Advocate General of Andhra Pradesh.
+He also served as the Additional Advocate General of Andhra Pradesh.

 CJI Ramana was appointed as a Permanent Judge of the Andhra Pradesh High Court (APHC) on June 27th, 2000.
 He was subsequently elevated to the SC in February 2014.
 However, his appointment as Chief Justice following CJI S.A.
 Bobde was initially met with an obstacle.
 In October 2020, Andhra Pradesh Chief Minister wrote a letter to then CJI Bobde claiming that then Justice Ramana was influencing the roster of Judges in the APHC in order to allot cases involving Telugu Desam Party Members to specific Judges.

 The SC conducted an internal investigation and dismissed the claims in March 2021.
 CJI Ramana became the Chief Justice on April 24th, 2021.
 He was appointed during a chaotic time for the Supreme Court, becoming the second ‘COVID-19 CJI’.
 With the Court turning to virtual hearings during the pandemic, CJI Ramana launched an app to provide the media with virtual access to the hearings.
 During the launch, he emphasised the importance of transparency in the judicial process.